Shuu-55/Chess-Game/README.md

 # Chess-Game
-Chess-Game with a DevOps Touch
+Chess Game with a DevOps Touch